-Hugely popular with all ages and in great demand as a speaker, Chris Beardshaw has appeared in 'Surprise Gardeners', BBC's 'Real Makeovers', 'Gardening Neighbours', 'House Call', UK Style's 'Weekend Gardener', BBC2's 'Gardener’s World Live' and 'Gardeners World'.
+Chris Beardshaw has appeared in 'Surprise Gardeners', BBC's 'Real Makeovers', 'Gardening Neighbours', 'House Call', UK Style's 'Weekend Gardener', BBC2's 'Gardener’s World Live' and 'Gardeners World'.

-Read more about Chris Beardshaw
+About Chris Beardshaw

 The first years in television for Chris Beardshaw began in the fertile beds of TV Gardening, blooming in 2003 with no fewer than three prestigious BBC 2 series: – ‘Gardener’s World’, ‘Hidden Gardens Flying Gardener’ – adding C4’s (live) ‘Great Garden Challenge’ for 2005:- (for 62 days through the summer teams from all over Britain designed small gardens in a vast plot at Blenheim Palace – with the public voting winners and losers as the series proceeded.
 Chris is more than a TV gardener: a highly qualified horticulturalist and keen environmentalist he brings deep and special knowledge to all his work and began in 1999 as the expert on ‘Surprise Gardeners’ (Carlton TV) whence he was potted-on to BBC TV with ‘Real Rakeovers’ – again as the expert contributor.